wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

 **Yes**, this means Firefox will also implement the `Network.getAllCookies()` API - similar to how it works today with Chrome via Cookie Crimes.

 Here are some basics about the protocol that I was able to figure out.
+I kind of got stuck here, when researching this and thought to just wait until Firefox has the proposed API.

 The default protocol is a simple one, it consists of sending `length:JSONREQUEST`.